isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 <br>a.
 The introduction of a default mode of appointment of arbitrators in multi-party situations;
 <br>b.
 Recognising that an arbitral tribunal and the High Court ought to have powers to enforce obligations of confidentiality;
 <br>c.
 Allowing a party to the arbitral proceedings to appeal to the High Court on a question of law arising out of an award, provided that parties have agreed to opt into this mechanism; and
 <br>d.
-Allowing parties to agree to waive or limit the annulment grounds under the Model Law or the IAA;<br>
+Allowing parties to agree to waive or limit the annulment grounds under the Model Law or the IAA;

 <br>These are amongst the several proposals that were considered in the consultation in 2019.